 Boxplots of y and x.

-In a simple regression of salary on a dummy variable indicating the sex of the employee (coded as for male and 0 for female), the coefficent of the dummy variable ates the
+In a simple regression of salary on a dummy variable indicating the sex of the employee (coded as 1 for male and 0 for female), the coefficient of the dummy variable estimates the

 Average salary of male employees.